Heathrow Airport Watch is a membership scheme for aviation enthusiasts run by the Met's Aviation Policing Unit.

 How to join

-Please download, print and complete the membership form and post it along with a photocopy of your passport (details page) to:
+Please download, print and complete the Heathrow Airport Watch membership form (you'll find a copy of the form at the bottom of this page) and post it along with a photocopy of your passport ID page to:

 PC Gemma Griggs 3396SO